 Director, Patient Advocacy

-In her role, Eve is responsible for the comprehensive oversight of patient advocacy initiatives for the urban health system including an 88-bed acute care facility serving medical, surgical, psychiatric and Department of Corrections patients; outpatient primary and specialty care services; outpatient behavioral health services; and over 600 residential housing units.
+In her role, Eve is responsible for the comprehensive oversight of patient advocacy initiatives for an urban health system including an 88-bed acute care facility serving medical, surgical, psychiatric and Department of Corrections patients; outpatient primary and specialty care services; outpatient behavioral health services; and over 600 residential housing units.
 She is responsible for promoting and protecting patient rights in all service settings, including responding to quality of care complaints and grievances; facilitating ethics consultations; staff education on industry best practices in the areas of patient experience, patient satisfaction and trauma-informed care; and strategic alignment of advocacy programs across the health system.